cedrickchee/cedricchee.com/content/blog/2024-04-12-ai-agents/index.md

 ## AI agent competitions are rising

-MetaGPT -> AgentCoder -> Devin/OpenDevin/Devika -> SWE-Agent -> AutoCodeRover
+MetaGPT → AgentCoder → Devin → SWE-Agent → OpenDevin/Devika → AutoCodeRover → Cosine

 LLM-based agents are still in their infancy, and there’s a lot of room for improvement.
 Agent or multi-agents are still in the very early research/prototype stage.